PrachiDhiman5/Zomato-Landing-Page/README.md

-#This is my zomato landing page clone
+# This is my zomato landing page clone

-##Done with First commit
+## Done with First commit

+edited in git